 - If you’re retaking the test, be realistic.
 Lots of students retake the ACT and SAT to boost their scores, but it’s important to be realistic about how much you expect your score to improve from an old PSAT, SAT, or ACT score.
 The odds of going from a 900 to a 1600 on the SAT are slim to none, and Slim just left town.
 That being said, you shouldn’t be discouraged.
 Even a few points worth of improvement is movement forward and that is nothing to be scoffed at.

-There you have it: a good, long list of study tips and test-taking strategies for the ACT and SAT.
-Did you learn anything new?
-Did we miss any SAT or ACT tips you found especially helpful?
-If so, let us know in the comments!
+There you have it: a nice, long list of study tips and test-taking strategies for the ACT and SAT.
+We hope you learned something new to help you boost your scores.
+Good luck!